Ten-valley excitonic complexes in charge-tunable monolayer WSe$_2$: Main

+$X^{-}_{\mathrm{S,T}}$ forms upon filling of the lower (CB) at the K/K' points.
+The filling onset is indicated by the green arrow in Fig.~\ref{fig:1device}b.
 The second panel of Fig.~\ref{fig:1device}c shows schematics of $X^{-}_{\mathrm{S,T}}$.
-While $X^{-}_{\mathrm{S,T}}$ are distinguishable, they are suboptimal because there is an available Fermi sea that is not contributing a Fermi electron-hole pair. $X^{-}_{\mathrm{S,T}}$ forms upon filling of the lower (CB) at the $K/K$' points.
-The filling onset is indicated by the green arrow in Fig.~\ref{fig:1device}b.
+While $X^{-}_{\mathrm{S,T}}$ are distinguishable, they are suboptimal because there is an available Fermi sea that is not contributing a Fermi electron-hole pair.

-At a sufficiently large electron density in the lower CB, the photoexcited electron-hole pair interacts with two Fermi seas---one from the $K$ and one from the $K$' valley---giving rise to the six-particle complex $H$ (third panel of Fig.~\ref{fig:1device}c).
+At a sufficiently large electron density in the lower CB, the photoexcited electron-hole pair interacts with two Fermi seas---one from the K and one from the K' valley---giving rise to the six-particle complex $H$ (third panel of Fig.~\ref{fig:1device}c).
 In contrast to $X^{-}_{\mathrm{S,T}}$, not only is the photoexcited electron-hole pair distinguishable, but $H$ is optimal since it involves a Fermi electron-hole pair from each available Fermi reservoir. $H$ experiences an energy redshift, and does not broaden or decay with increasing electron density.
-These observations are both hallmarks for optimal and distinguishable excitonic complexes \cite{dery_energy_2024}.
-This redshifting behavior originates from the interplay of the bandgap renormalization (BGR) and the binding energy reduction due to increased screening of the Fermi sea electrons $\Delta E(n_{\mathrm{T}})=\Delta E_{g}(n_{\mathrm{T}})-\Delta E_{b}(n_{\mathrm{T}})$, where $n_{\mathrm{T}}$ is the total electron density.
-The binding energy reduction being smaller than the bandgap reduction, a net redshift remains\cite{steinhoff_influence_2014, ben_mhenni_breakdown_2025, van_tuan_effects_2024, raja_coulomb_2017, marauhn_image_2023}.
+These observations are both hallmarks for optimal and distinguishable excitonic complexes \cite{dery_energy_2025}.
+This redshifting behavior originates from the interplay of the bandgap renormalization (BGR) and the binding energy reduction due to increased screening of the Fermi sea electrons $\Delta E(n_{\mathrm{T}})=\Delta E_\mathrm{g}(n_{\mathrm{T}})-\Delta E_\mathrm{b}(n_{\mathrm{T}})$, where $n_{\mathrm{T}}$ is the total electron density.
+The binding energy reduction $\Delta E_\mathrm{b}$ being smaller than the bandgap reduction $\Delta E_\mathrm{g}$, a net redshift $\Delta E$ remains \cite{steinhoff_influence_2014, ben_mhenni_breakdown_2025, van_tuan_effects_2024, raja_coulomb_2017, marauhn_image_2023}.